Drassil/git-wiki-theme/docs/creature_template.md

 #### trainer\_race

 If the NPC is a mount trainer ([trainer\_type](http://www.azerothcore.org/wiki/creature_template#creature_template-trainer_type) = 1), then the player's race must be the same as the value specified here to talk to this trainer.
 See [characters.race](http://www.azerothcore.org/wiki/characters#race)

+#### minrangedmg

+This is the minimum ranged damage.
+Modified by DamageModifier. minrangedmg = minrangedmg * DamageModifier.

+#### maxrangedmg

+This is the maximum ranged damage.
+Modified by DamageModifier. maxrangedmg = maxrangedmg * DamageModifier.

+#### rangeattackpower

+Range attack power used for spells?

 #### type